astr0n0mer/digital-garden/pages/tldr-pages.md

 	  # to install the official rust client
 	  brew install tlrc

-	  # to install the python client
+	  # to install the nodejs/python client
 	  brew install tldr
 	  ```
 	- ```bash